torykling/Project3/README.md

 ## **Challenges**
 >This API had some array items with missing data.
 I had to build a for loop to prevent a title from displaying if its description was an empty string and to prevent the author from displaying if its author was null.
+>I added a search feature to allow the user to search for articles by category.
+Sometimes the search returns articles that are not particularly relevant to the search.
+Also, the formatting of content from the API is inconsitent from one article to the next.
+I'm not sure if the API allows for a way to address these issues.

 ## **Next Steps**
->I'd like to add a search function that would allow the user to search for top stories by category.
+>I'd like to learn more about UX design and ways to add more style to this site.